rchiba/rchiba.github.com/_posts/2013-12-26-organization-role-model.markdown

 * They are *inspirational*: Increasing morale, and give the entire organization hope.
 Role models serve as proof that certain goals are attainable.
 * They are *insightful*: Role models can make mistakes too, and learning from theirs can help prevent your own.

-What are important characteristics to consider in choosing an organizational role model?
+## What are important characteristics to consider in choosing an organizational role model?

 * *One Step Ahead*: It helps if the organization is where you want your organization to be in the next 1-5 years.
 Too different and it's hard to achieve the same
 * *Open and Introspective*: Find a role model that has a lot of content on their own processes or behavior.
 It's hard to learn anything going on behind closed doors.
 * *Similar Goals*: The core of what makes someone a role model is that they are actively achieving something that you want to achieve.
 This one is tricky because only you can answer the question: What do you want to achieve?
 More revenue?
 Happy customers?
 Happy employees?

-## Who have we chosen to be our role models?
+## Who have are our role models?

-### 37 Signals - David Hansson
+## 37 Signals - David Hansson
 <iframe width="640" height="480" src="//www.youtube.com/embed/0CDXJ6bMkMY?rel=0" frameborder="0" allowfullscreen></iframe>
 - [David Neinemeir Hansson](http://david.heinemeierhansson.com/)
 - [Signal vs. Noise](http://37signals.com/svn)